 No one is more famous than Africa’s all woman Anti-Poaching team.

 Pondoro is very excited to announce a Black Mamba Anti- Poaching tour done every Wednesday and Saturday.
 Guests will be able to meet the Black Mambas, find out why they are so effective and discover the rationale behind this ground breaking initiative.
-This include a visit to the operation’s room, a presentation and a lot more.
+This include a visit to the Nonwane research facility, a presentation by the Mambas and a lot more.
 This is a great opportunity to do your bit to save Africa’s wildlife and more specifically its rhinos.

 All funds will go directly to the Black Mamba Anti-poaching unit.